Detection likelihood of cluster-induced CMB polarization: Results

-Estimates of S/N levels of SZ polarization towards the model cluster, when observed for the specified integration times of each of the three telescope projects, are plotted as function of redshift in Figure~\ref{fig:S2N_Polarization_polytropic}.
-As expected, the measurement of cluster polarized signals is challenging, with only marginal detection significance of clusters at $z\lesssim0.04$ by all three experiments and all observation times.
+As expected, the measurement of cluster polarized signals is challenging, with only marginal detection significance of clusters at $z\lesssim0.04$ at the specified observation times.
+Consequently, detection of polarized cluster-induced signals from individual rich clusters is quite unlikely.
+However, the effect could be statistically detected in observations of several carefully selected clusters.
 Point source emission and detector noise contribute most to the detection uncertainty.
-For longer observation time point source contamination becomes more prominent at high multipoles (mostly affecting clusters at high redshift), which results in a relatively slow S/N falloff with redshift due to the constant (in $\ell$-space) point source contamination.
-The overall shape of the polarization S/N curves is different than those for the respective total intensity curves due to the relative contributions of point sources and instrument noise compared to the integrated thermal SZ contribution to the noise budget of total intensity, and their different dependence on angular scale.
-The impact of these sources of noise is much stronger on the polarization S/N curves, especially for more distant clusters, so much so that S/N values monotonously decrease (rather than increase) with redshift.
-In other words, the respective S/N curves would have been similar in shape had the polarized point source and instrument noise contributions been appreciably lower than the values assumed in our calculations.
+For longer observation times, point source contamination becomes more prominent at high multipoles (mostly affecting clusters at high redshift), which results in a relatively slow S/N falloff with redshift due to the constant (in $\ell$-space) point source contamination.
+The overall shape of the polarization S/N curves is different than those of the respective total intensity curves due to the relative contributions of primary CMB, point source, and instrument noise compared to the integrated thermal SZ contribution to the noise budget of total intensity and their different dependences on the angular scale.
+The impact of these sources of noise is much stronger on the polarization S/N curves, especially for more distant clusters, so much so that S/N values monotonically decrease (rather than increase) with redshift.
+In other words, the respective S/N curves would have been similar in shape had the polarized point source contribution been appreciably lower than the value assumed in our calculations.

-At 150 GHz, the most prominent polarization component is the one proportional to $\tau\beta_t^2$, followed by the thermal double scattering component proportional to $\tau^2\Theta_e$.
-At frequencies close to $\nu_{c}\sim218$ GHz the latter component is insignificant.
-The polarization orientations for all components are similar to those determined from the simplified hard-sphere cluster analysis carried out by \citet{1999MNRAS.310..765S}, as shown in their Figure~2.

-We also calculated the expected S/N in measurement of the kinematic polarization components, which depend on the tangential velocity of the cluster; results are shown in Figure~\ref{fig:S2N_Polarization_beta_polytropic}.
-As seen in the figure, the S/N curves are almost identical to those for detection of the total polarization signal, but with appreciably lower likelihood.
-Even though the kinematic component contributes the largest polarization signal, the fact that the second largest component is not localized in the centre of the map indicates that it contributed differently to the overall S/N, sufficiently so that without its contribution the total signal is too faint to be detected.
-Due to the much reduced thermal SZ signal in the $\sim 218$ GHz channel, both AdvACTpol and the SA benefit from the capability to observe at this frequency, leading to higher S/N levels than that of SPTpol in the CVL.